Galapagos Luxury Cruises

 Deposit: $1000 Meeting Place: Quito, Ecuador Gateway City: Quito, Ecuador Age Range: 6-80

 ROAM has been operating a variety of trips in Galapagos for more almost two decades.
 Our all-inclusive charters have been the most adventurous and active trips available in the archipelago.
 Now we offer the most luxurious adventure.
-The M/Y Grace is 147-feet long and accommodates 18 guests in 9 staterooms.
-Originally owned by Aristotle Onassis and given to Price Rainier and Princess Grace of Monaco as a wedding gift, the M/Y Grace now plies the turquoise blue water so Galapagos and houses ROAM guests!
-Be part of history and join us in week long adventure in style.
+The M/Y Grace is 147-feet long and accommodates 16 guests in 9 staterooms.
+Originally owned by Aristotle Onassis and given to Price Rainier and Princess Grace of Monaco as a wedding gift, the M/Y Grace was extensively renovated in 2022 and now plies the turquoise blue waters of the Galapagos and houses ROAM guests!
+Be part of history and join us in week-long adventure in style.

 Both the northern and southern itineraries offer hiking and snorkeling everyday.
 We travel in small intimate groups so you will spend time seeing the marine life instead of hordes of human flippers.
 The yacht is equipped with sea kayaks, which are an excellent way to discover the Galapagos on your own.
 When you travel in a small yacht, you minimize human impact and not the islands.
 Your presence will almost be unnoticed by the wildlife.
 For this reason the more fragile visiting sites are only available to small group vessel like ours.
 The chances for unexpected wildlife encounters increase the further you are from populated towns.